sBuiltaJr/wordGen/README.md

 # wordGen
 ## A Multiprocess Random Word Block Generator

-Wordgen is an offline python 3.x tool designed for large-dataset generation of pseudo-random text data (though it also supports small-scale parameters).
+wordGen is an offline python 3.x tool designed for large-dataset generation of pseudo-random text data (though it also supports small-scale parameters).
 It samples a provided dictionary file and generates a series of configurable output files based on the included json settings file (defaulted to the